Invariant Grassmannians and a K3 surface with an action of order 192*2: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Simon Brandhorst for suggesting him the subject, for the useful discussions and the help provided.
+The author would like to thank Simon Brandhorst for suggesting him the subject, for the useful discussions and all the help provided.
 The author would also like to thank Max Horn and Matthias Zach for helping to optimize the implementation of the algorithms used for the purpose of this paper, and Tommy Hofmann for the precious comments made on a draft of this paper.
-Finally, the author is very grateful to Benedetta Piroddi and Enrico Fatighenti for the discussions regarding the content of \cref{sec:sec4}.
+The author is grateful to Benedetta Piroddi and Enrico Fatighenti for the discussions regarding the content of \cref{sec:sec4}, and to anonymous referees for their corrections and suggestions which improved the quality of the paper.